 29 Movies That Almost Starred Harrison Ford

 By 1976, Harrison Ford had been acting for over a decade, most prominently as Bob Falfa in George Lucas’s American Graffiti (1973), and Martin Stett in Francis Ford Coppola’s The Conversation (1974).
 Unfortunately for Ford, he was still as well known for his carpentry as he was his filmography, and Lucas was against using the same actor in more than one of his movies.
 Still, there was hope: Lucas hired Ford to read lines as Han Solo during auditions with prospective actors, and Lucas was eventually convinced that the Chicago-born actor was the man to play the incorrigible Millennium Falcon captain with the heart of gold.
-Now, in celebration of the actor's 75th birthday on July 13, we're looking back at some films that almost featured Harrison Ford.
+Now, let's look back at some films that almost featured Harrison Ford.

 The then-controversial film was about Zach (Michael Ontkean), a doctor who is married to Claire (Kate Jackson), but starts a relationship with Bart (Harry Hamlin), a novelist.
 Ford, Michael Douglas, and Richard Gere all turned down playing the male leads.
 Making Love ended up being a commercial and critical failure.